 The answer to this question depends on where you are.
 In the US, you won’t find many if any beers that contain sulfites.
 It is a rare practice to add sulfites to beer.
 The US Alcohol and Tobacco Tax and Trade Bureau (TTB) requires labeling on all alcohols if sulfites exceed 10 parts per million (ppm).
-Generally, yeast will produce about 3-5 ppm of natural sulfites during fermentation, so if you add sulfites as a preservative, it will take the amount over 10 ppm.
+Generally, yeast will produce about 3-5 ppm of natural sulfites during fermentation, so if you add sulfites as a preservative, it will take an amount over 10 ppm.

 So, in most cases, beers produced in the US will be sulfite free.
-That said, you may find US produced ciders with sulfites, since sodium metabisulfite is often used as a preservative.
+That said, you may find US produced ciders with sulfites since sodium metabisulfite is often used as a preservative.

 In the UK, sulfites can be legally added to beer (up to 40 ppm for a cask).
-Australia and New Zealand require labelling for sulfites if the amount is over 10 ppm, whether the sulfites are an ingredient, compound, additive, or processing aid.
+Australia and New Zealand require labeling for sulfites if the amount is over 10 ppm, whether the sulfites are an ingredient, compound, additive, or processing aid.
 The same is true for the European Union.
 Sulfites, in all forms, can be legally added to any kind of food in Canada.

 If you are unsure whether or not a beer has sulfites in it, you could always look at the label for the “contains sulfites” statement, or you can look at the ingredients to be sure.

 No. The ingredients in a Corona Extra contain corn, hops, barley malt, yeast, ascorbic acid, and propylene glycol alginate (stabilizer).
 The label also does not mention sulfites.

 Just like Corona, Coors Light doesn’t contain any noted sulfites.
 The listed ingredients are water, corn, yeast, hops, and barley malt.